-Students who have completed 10.0 or fewer Full Course Equivalents (FCE) in the Faculty of Arts & Science, at UTM, or at UTSC are eligible to apply for admission to the Daniels Faculty.
-This total of 10.0 FCE includes any on-admission or other transfer credits assigned.
-This total of 10.0 FCE must not be exceeded before the beginning of the academic year to which a successful applicant to the Daniels Faculty has been admitted.
+Students who have completed 10.0 or fewer credits in the Faculty of Arts & Science, at UTM, or at UTSC are eligible to apply for admission to the Daniels Faculty.
+This total of 10.0 credits includes any on-admission or other transfer credits assigned.
+This total of 10.0 credits must not be exceeded before the beginning of the academic year to which a successful applicant to the Daniels Faculty has been admitted.

-A student in the Faculty of Arts & Science, at UTM, or at UTSC who has completed more than 10.0 FCE at the time of application to the Daniels Faculty will not be considered for admission.
+A student in the Faculty of Arts & Science, at UTM, or at UTSC who has completed more than 10.0 credits at the time of application to the Daniels Faculty will not be considered for admission.